biothings/mygene.info/docs/doc/migration_from_v2.rst

 "dotfield" notation default changed
 """"""""""""""""""""""""""""""""""""

+.. warning:: May be backward-incompatible, default data structure changed (but can be restored with "*dotfield*" paramater setting)

 By default, "**dotfield**" notation is now disabled for gene annotation endpoint in v3 (/gene).
 It's enabled by default in v2.
 You will need to explicitely pass "**dotfield=1**" to your queries to have the same behavior as v2.